-Rae Reich 478 Posted October 8, 2018 Report Share Posted October 8, 2018 I would not try to fire a decal on older pottery anyway.
+Rae Reich Posted October 8, 2018 Report Share Posted October 8, 2018 I would not try to fire a decal on older pottery anyway.
 Even the slightest trace of moisture trapped in microscopic cracks can cause glazes to fail/pop off/crack.
 Just regular decals, unfired, would work, for show and through washing, but I wouldn't trust it with hot liquids I was going to drink.
 If you want to drink from it only once, India ink, written with a crow quill, will stay on through gentle washing.
 More lasting would be to coat the printing with clear acrylic or nail polish.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts